 For MPS service, the PCRF shall generate the corresponding PCC/QoS rule(s) with the ARP/QCI parameters as appropriate for the prioritized service.

-For non-MPS service, the PCRF shall generate the corresponding PCC/QoS rule(s) as per normal procedures, without consideration whether the MPS Priority EPS Bearer Service is active or not, but upgrade the ARP/QCI values suitable for MPS when the Priority EPS Bearer Service is invoked.
-When the priority EPS Bearer Service is revoked, the PCRF shall change ARP/QCI values modified for Priority EPS bearer service .
+For non-MPS service, the PCRF shall generate the corresponding PCC/QoS rule(s) as per normal procedures, without consideration whether the MPS Priority EPS Bearer Service including MPS for Data Transport Service is active or not, but upgrade the ARP/QCI values suitable for MPS when the Priority EPS Bearer Service including MPS for Data Transport Service is invoked.
+When the Priority EPS Bearer Service including MPS for Data Transport Service is revoked, according to PCRF decision, the PCRF shall change the ARP/QCI parameters to appropriate values modified for Priority EPS Bearer Service including MPS for Data Transport Service.